learning-dev/term-assignment/README.md

 # Term-assignment

-**Assignment given by the mentor to explain the given terms with not more than 2 lines.**
+**Assignment given by the mentor to explain the given terms with minimum 2 lines.**

 ## 10 popular commands - daily use